tutek1/DTLabs/01_Basics/lab01.md

 > aside positive
 > You can hold `CTRL` or `SHIFT` while manipulating objects to snap them to a grid.

+> aside negative
+> Be careful when scaling an object with collisions.
+To achieve the correct behavior, you need to scale the node equally on all sides or adjust the collider and mesh properties separately.

 ### Object duplication
 Our scene is looking a little sad, so let's add more resistors. **Select** the `Resistor` node in the **scene hierarchy** and press `CTRL+D` to duplicate.
 Now repeat this step and **move, scale,** and **rotate** them to make the scene look nicer.